-Operating in an industry which is highly sensitive in nature, and which involves manufacturing of critical life-saving medicines and equipment, the pharma manufacturers need to ensure that they are conducting their operations in a hygienic and aseptic environment.
-This is where batch processing — which delivers high quality products ‘just in time’, keeps a check on waste, and ensures that each batch is produced as efficiently as possible — comes into the picture.
+Operating in an industry that is highly sensitive, and which involves the manufacturing of critical life-saving medicines and equipment, the pharma manufacturers need to ensure that they are conducting their operations in a hygienic and aseptic environment.
+This is where batch processing — which delivers high-quality products ‘just in time’, keeps a check on waste, and ensures that each batch is produced as efficiently as possible — comes into the picture.

 What is batch processing?

-Batch processing allows use of more advanced machines/equipment to enhance the quality and capabilities of the product.
-Another important benefit of batch processing is that it doesn’t require the manufacturers to make constant adjustments to the machinery.
-The manufacturers can easily spot the batches with problems and make a new batch as a replacement.
+- The manufacturers can easily spot the defective batches and make a new batch as a replacement.
 Additionally, it also helps improve production planning and scheduling.

 Challenges of batch processing in pharma manufacturing

-To begin with, in batch processing, it gets difficult to determine whether the plant, resources and employees are being optimized at 100 percent efficiency or not.
-Also, in batch processing, avoiding the costly downtime is a massive challenge.
+To begin with, in batch processing, it gets difficult to determine whether the plant, resources, and employees are being optimized at 100 percent efficiency or not.
+Also, in batch processing, avoiding costly downtime is a massive challenge.

 Testing to determine whether the final finished products meet quality and compliance standards is yet another challenge.
-There’s simply no substitute to this step, because lack of testing can ruin the whole batch of goods.
-Therefore, testing or quality checks throughout the manufacturing process are of paramount importance, and ensuring them a stiff challenge for the pharma manufacturers.
+There’s simply no substitute for this step because a lack of testing can ruin the whole batch of goods.
+Therefore, testing or quality checks throughout the manufacturing process are of paramount importance, and ensuring them, is a stiff challenge for the pharma manufacturers.

 How an ERP improves batch processing?

-BatchMaster ERP also allows the pharma manufacturers to calculate the yield of a product when a batch is executed, against the planned yield which can be pre-defined.
-The measurement of planned and actual yield as well as costs allows the manufacturers to evaluate, maintain, and maximize the efficiency of the manufacturing process.
+- It also allows the pharma manufacturers to calculate the yield of a product during batch execution—to evaluate, maintain, and maximize the efficiency

 Some other prominent features of BatchMaster’s pharma ERP include batch inspection, support to rework of excess product into WIP, alternate finished goods, or even by-product for resale, multi-level batches,